Before launching your craft it is vitally important for your own personal safety and the safety of others that you take the time to read carefully the

 Noteable features accesible from this launch include Wylfa Nuclear Power Station (Now non operational, but still home to lots of seals), The old Brickworks, The Skerries, West Mouse and the numerous coves that made Cemaes Bay a haven for smugglers in times gone by.
 Cemaes is also the home of historic lifeboat the “Charles Henry Ashley”.
 Built in 1907 and retired in 1932, the Lifeboat is back in regular use following an extensive restoration project.
 For more information on this beautiful vessel, take a look here.

 During 2016, Anglesey Council Maritime Unit have commissioned a brand new slipway at the Eastern End of the main beach, (PIC.1)

-This is now the PREFERRED launch point & will make Cemaes Bay much more prominent as a PWC launch location on the Island.
+This is now the ONLY launch point & will make Cemaes Bay much more prominent as a PWC launch location on the Island.

 There is ample, marked hard standing parking here, and benches for those just wanting to watch their family on the jetski’s, or simple enjoy the beach views (PIC.2).

 The beach surface is a mixture of sand and pebbles, but will hopefully compact as the season progresses.
 The water is fairly shallow here, so you may need to walk your PWC out a short distance, before starting it up.

 On crossing the Britannia bridge to Anglesey, continue on the A55 for a short distance to Junction 8.
 Exit here, then turn right onto the A5025.
 Pass through Pentraeth, Amlwch, Bull Bay & contine on to Cemaes.
 Approaching Cemaes, you will pass wind turbines on your right & then take the Right turn (signposted for The Gadlys Hotel & Llandbadrig Church), just before the Cemaes Bay village sign.
 Follow the road, then take the 1st left turn you encounter.
 This leads you to the parking area and slipway.